portworx/px-docs/snapshot.md

 to succeed.

 The string of digits in the output is the volume ID of the new snapshot.
-You can use this ID or the name, `mysnap` to refer to the snapshot in subsequent `pxctl` commands.
+You can use this ID or the name, `mysnap`, to refer to the snapshot in subsequent `pxctl` commands.
 The label values allow you to tag the snapshot with descriptive information of your choosing.
 You can use them to filter the output of the